Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why are we here asking what to do if a dog eats a chicken bone?
 The answer is that there’s a huge, important difference in safety between a raw bone and a cooked one.

 If your dog grabs a raw chicken bone before you get a chance to do anything with it, the worst you’ll typically need to worry about is making sure they don’t spread Salmonella around your house.
-If you’ve seasoned it or if it’s been cooked, here’s what you need to know.
+If you’ve seasoned it or if it’s been cooked, you should call or go see your vet.
+Let’s have a look at specific situations.

 Divider-Dog Paw and Bone- New